dozieeze/DFT-Hub-U-ML-Predictor/Readme_Bayesian Optimization.md

 multi_target_model.fit(X, y)
 ```

-This section creates and trains the Polynomial Regression model:
+**Explanation:** This step creates and trains a Polynomial Regression model to predict multiple material properties.

-A pipeline is created with PolynomialFeatures(2) (for quadratic terms) and LinearRegression().
+- **Purpose:** To develop a model capable of simultaneously predicting various material properties using polynomial regression.
-MultiOutputRegressor is used to handle multiple target variables simultaneously.
+- **Process:** Combines PolynomialFeatures (degree 2) with LinearRegression in a pipeline and wraps it in a MultiOutputRegressor to handle multiple target variables.
+Fits the model to input data (X) and target variables (y).
-The model is trained on the input data X and target variables y.
+- **Output:** A trained multi-target Polynomial Regression model.

 #### 2. Feature Coefficient Extraction
 ```python